Residence permit: Applying for an extension to pursue highly qualified employment

 Forms, information sheets, links

-- Forms: Declaration of employment (standardized nationwide); additional forms specific to your local authorities can be obtained from your immigration office; these may also be available online
+- Forms: Declaration of Employment (standardized nationwide); additional agency-specific forms are available from your immigration office; in some cases, these are also available online

 - Written form required: yes